nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 <!-- end list -->

-- Calling this method will affect the **Local Video Request Resolution**, the default setting is true
+- Calling this method will affect the **Local Video Request Resolution**, and the default setting is true

 Prerequisites: